Using the Terrain Brush¶

 Ctrl+Z).
 Or if you

-notice a mistake later, either use the eraser to clear a terrain type
+notice a mistake later, either use Erase Terrain to clear a terrain type

-Switch from the Tilesets to the Terrains window.
+Switch back to the map and then activate the Terrains window.
 You should see the 4 terrain types represented in a list.
-Click on the sand terrain and start painting.
+Click on the Sand terrain and start painting.
 You may immediately notice that nothing special is happening.
 This is because there are no other tiles on the map yet so the terrain tool doesn’t really know how to help (because we have no transitions to “nothing” in our tileset).
 Assuming we’re out to create a desert map, it’s better to start by filling your entire map with sand.
-Just switch back to the Tilesets window for a moment, select the sand tile and then use the Fill tool.
+Just switch back to the Tilesets window for a moment, select the sand tile and then use the Bucket Fill Tool.

 Let’s switch back to the Terrains window and draw some cobblestones.
 Now you can see the tool in action!